heiniglab/multiomics-network-inference/README.md

 #### Replication analysis with prior noise

-Based on cohort replication, we also investigate the effect of noisy priors.
+Based on cohort replication, we also investigate the effect of erroneous priors.
 To run all needed model fits including systematic creation of erroneous priors, simply call:

 ```{bash}